pillai-amal/newHibernateBoilerJune29/readme.md

-#Spring Hibernate App BAre bones
+#Spring Hibernate App Bare bones

-Switch ro brances to see the implementaion to a CRUD App
+## Switch between brances to see the implementaion to a CRUD App